megasilk53/som-external/docs/ig60ll/README.md

     Provide reliable internet connectivity to remote workers.
     Connect your machines to an IoT platform (Such as Microsoft Azure, Amazon AWS, and PTC ThingWorx, etc.) for continuous monitoring and visualization.

-The Sentrius™ IG60-SERIAL Laird Linux Build is based on Laird Connectivity 60 Series SOM, and takes full advantage of the hardware, security, full board support package, and performance enhancements of the 60 SOM.
+The Sentrius™ IG60-SERIAL Summit Linux Build is based on Ezurio 60 Series SOM, and takes full advantage of the hardware, security, full board support package, and performance enhancements of the 60 SOM.
 It features a dedicated onboard FIPS 140-2 cryptographic engine for full encryption without impact to the rest of your application.
 It features wireless performance enhancements and bug fixes beyond what is available in open source components.
 And it provides fast roaming, high-bandwidth 2x2 MU-MIMO, and many configurable customizations for demanding wireless applications.

 # Software Information

 ## Prerequisites
-The Sentrius™ IG60 Laird Linux Build is based on Laird Connectivity's 60 Series SOM module, and is similarly configured and developed.
-This guide is designed to walk you through Laird Connectivity's development process for the IG60-SERIAL, including the Laird Connectivity Linux board support package.
+The Sentrius™ IG60 Summit Linux Build is based on Ezurio's 60 Series SOM module, and is similarly configured and developed.
+This guide is designed to walk you through Ezurio's development process for the IG60-SERIAL, including the Ezurio Linux board support package.
 The most seamless workflow for developing your application for the IG60-SERIAL is to set up a GitHub account, configure your SSH keys, and then install and configure Git on your development PC.

 ### Ubuntu
-Laird recommends Ubuntu 18.04 64-bit as the base operating system for your development.
-All instructions in this reference guide assume a developer on an Ubuntu 18.04 64-bit system.
+Ezurio recommends Ubuntu 22.04 64-bit as the base operating system for your development.
+All instructions in this reference guide assume a developer on an Ubuntu 22.04 64-bit system.
 If using other than Ubuntu 18.04 64-bit, please ensure you Linux distribution is a 64-bit variant as the cross-compiling toolchain requires a 64-bit Linux environment.

 ### SSH
-Laird makes extensive use of GitHub and having proper Secure Shell (SSH) access to our repositories on GitHub.
+Ezurio makes extensive use of GitHub and having proper Secure Shell (SSH) access to our repositories on GitHub.
 If you haven't set up SSH, you can use the instructions below to enable SSH for use with GitHub.
 1. Check whether your private key (~/.ssh/id_rsa) and public key (~/.ssh/id_rsa.pub) files exist
   1. `$ ls -1 ~/.ssh/id_rsa*`
 2. If they do not, generate them